coderbloke/godot-code-generator/README.md

 Here the `context`, which implemented the action methods (like `_get_declaration`, `_get_initialization`), which collected code snippets from a resource file (on the right).<br>
 See the output result (right side).
 You can see the tags substituted with the provided texts.
-The function returned the text as simple multiline string, starting with 0 level ident.
+The function returned the text as a simple multiline string, starting with 0 level indent.
 You can also see examples for error message for the context functions, which were not yet present.

    ![wVzVnVIpjR](https://github.com/coderbloke/godot-inspector-architect/assets/75695649/51507006-5cdf-4627-be23-8c5ba2f58c38)